openmovementproject/openmovement/docs/buildax/docs/firmware.md

  ![BuildAX Bootloader](img/baxbootloader.png)

-Next, click "Load Hex File" and select the new firmware.
+Next, click "Load Hex File" and select the new firmware. **Double check** that you have selected the correct firmware file for the LRS.
 Then, click "Erase-Program-Verify", and the new firmware will be written to the device.

 When this is completed, "Run Application" will cause the LRS to exit